OData/odata.net/index.md

 To build an OData V4 **service**, start by following:

 - ["Create an OData v4 Endpoint Using ASP.NET Web API OData"](http://www.asp.net/web-api/overview/odata-support-in-aspnet-web-api/odata-v4/create-an-odata-v4-endpoint)
+- [Building an OData v4 Service within minutes using RESTier](https://github.com/OData/RESTier/wiki/Samples-1:-Getting-started---basic).
+(RESTier is a new turn-key library for building RESTful services, this library is still a preview release.)

 To learn about OData first: